greenelab/deep-review/sections/03_categorize.md

 biomedical imaging poses a number of challenges for deep learning.
 Dataset are typically small, annotations can be sparse, and images are often high-dimensional, multimodal, and multi-channel.
-Techniques like transfer learning, heavy dataset augmentation, multi-view and multi-stream architectures are more common than in the natural image domain.
+Techniques like transfer learning, heavy dataset augmentation, and the use of multi-view and multi-stream architectures are more common than in the natural image domain.
 Furthermore, high model sensitivity and specificity can translate directly into clinical value.
 Thus, prediction evaluation, uncertainty estimation, and model interpretation methods